 We are facing a rapidly changing environment.
 The challenges affect every aspect of life and every member of our communities.
-We have set up this webpage to provide up-to-date information on legal matters as well as health, financial, tax and business resources that may be useful to you in handling your day-to-day concerns and needs.
+We have set up this webpage to provide up-to-date information on legal matters as well as health, financial, tax and business resources, as well as CARES Act information, that may be useful to you in handling your day-to-day concerns and needs.
 This page provides short Alerts on recent developments and links to government and private resources and programs.
 We also encourage you to follow our updates on LinkedIn and Facebook.

 At Bousquet Holstein, we are continuing to focus on you, our clients and friends, on your legal matters and on working together to stay current on developments.
 All of our attorneys, paralegals and support staff are working remotely and accessible to you by email and by calling their office phones or cell phones.

 If you are new to the firm, and would like to speak with legal counsel to assist you or your business during this difficult time, you may call 315.422.1500.
 We have a receptionist taking calls remotely weekdays between 8:30 AM and 5:30 PM.
 Or you are welcome to complete the Contact Form at the bottom of this page and we will respond to you as quickly as possible.